-Prerequisites: BIOL 2800 and BIOL 3250 or BIOL 3450.
+Prerequisites: BIOL 2800 and BIOL 3250.

 Evolution

 The course is an introduction to the principles and processes governing the evolution of living organisms.
 Emphasis is placed on the ways by which various other biological disciplines relate to evolutionary studies.
 A survey of paleontological evidence is given to demonstrate how evolutionary principles have affected life.